Skip to content

 Activity

-• combined self-healing activity synthesized from existing Sentinel, session, knowledge, proposal, and escalation records
+• combined self-healing activity synthesized from existing Sentinel, session, knowledge-document, and escalation records

 • event-specific labels, status, source, and time